Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Op 29

-Position the lower spring support rubber on the shock absorber.
+Fit the spring rubber cap on the shock absorber.

 Engage the protuberance of the rubber in the notch of the shock absorber (2nd photo).